cristianocaon/ttu-adv-os-runtime-profiling/README.md

 3. Algorithms/Programs A and B concurrent

 You present the analysis of your results and findings on comparing the algorithms under different running conditions.

+## Instructions

+To run the program, clone this repository to your local environment: `git clone https://github.com/cristianocaon/aos_project.git`

+Change directory to the repository: `cd aos_project`

+Run main script: `python3 init.py`